theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 To be more privacy-aware on the internet **I needed change some of my habits**.

-Browsing sessions in incognito mode to avoid cookies leekage.
+Browsing sessions in incognito mode to avoid cookies leakage.

 Reduce the number of extensions on the browser.